kyma-project/community/concepts/observability-strategy/configurable-logging/03-fluent-bit-operator1.md

 Dynamic configuration | CRDs are directly translatable to Fluent Bit config sections in the most straightforward way. | CRDs provide a level of abstraction translatable to Fluent Bit/FluentD configurations (label matching, namespace matching vs cluster scope, secret injection).
 Validation | CRD schema validation | CRD schema validation and Fluentd configuration checking Config reloading | Custom Fluent Bit image with a bootstrapper that starts a child Fluent Bit process and restarts it if the config changes | Fluentd config reloading sidecar
-Passing sensitive info as Secrets | Not implemented | Secrets can be used in `Output` definitions: https://banzaicloud.com/docs/one-eye/logging-operator/configuration/plugins/outputs/secret/
-Debugging | Fluent Bit logs | Fluent Bit/Fluentd logs (for some reason Fluentd stores logs to a file) Rollback | Not implemented | A config is applied if the checker run succeeds Customization | Custom Fluent Bit parser plugins supported.
+Passing sensitive info as Secrets | Not implemented | Secrets can be used in `Output` definitions Debugging | Fluent Bit logs | Fluent Bit/Fluentd logs (for some reason Fluentd stores logs to a file) Rollback | Not implemented | A config is applied if the checker run succeeds Customization | Custom Fluent Bit parser plugins supported.
 Inputs, filters, and outputs are planned to be supported | No custom Fluentd plugins supported